robitalec/review-ohun/notes.md

 - expect NULL for a side effect function.. test-label_spectro
 - https://r-pkgs.org/testing-design.html
-- could also consider writing an internal function to load and write files to the temp dir see https://r-pkgs.org/testing-advanced.html
+- could also consider writing an internal function to load and write files to the temp dir see https://r-pkgs.org/testing-advanced.html, but see here for more discussion (from packaging guidelines) https://mtlynch.io/good-developers-bad-tests/